BSc Earth and Planetary Sciences / Overview

 - How to apply

 Find out how this course aligns to the UN Sustainable Development Goals, including learning which relates to:

 - Goal 15: Life on land

-On our course you will learn to read the 4.5 billion-year record of the Earth, including the formation of our solar system, and the evolution of living systems and changing environmental conditions, while also studying the sustainable development of Earth's energy and resources.
-On your doorstep will be some of the UK's wildest settings, ideal for hands-on, practical field work.
-You'll head to geologically and environmentally fascinating locations in the UK and abroad in every year of study.
+- Learn to read the 4.5 billion-year record of the Earth, including the formation of our solar system, and the evolution of living systems and changing environmental conditions, while also studying the sustainable development of Earth's energy and resources.

 Policy on additional costs